AllenInstitute/MapMySections/README.md

 ## About this Challenge

 Transgenic lines and viral tools provide highly valuable resources for targeting subpopulations of cells in the brain of mouse (and other species).
 The recent identification of >5,000 mouse brain cell populations with distinct gene expression patterns and spatial profiles provides opportunities not only to create new cell type-specific genetic tools, but also to better characterize the cell type specificity of existing genetic tools widely used in neuroscience or newly generated in a lab.
 Accurately defining this connection between genetic tools and known cell types represents a critical step in interpreting the results of experiments using these tools, from functional assays to potential gene therapies.
 A detailed cell type characterization of the labeled cells can be achieved through a combination of single cell RNA-sequencing and cell sorting; however, such methods take time and costly and are prone to bias.
-A method for directly inferring cell types from fluorescent images without the need for additional experiments would be immediately applicable to thousands of existing genetic tools, greatly improving their utility and interpretability.  *Entrants are tasked with creating an algorithm that will accurately match fluorescent images to the most likely cell types and/or to present the algorithm as part of a user-friendly tool like [MapMyCells](https://portal.brain-map.org/atlases-and-data/bkp/mapmycells).*
+A method for directly inferring cell types from fluorescent images without the need for additional experiments would be immediately applicable to thousands of existing genetic tools, greatly improving their utility and interpretability.  ***Entrants are tasked with creating an algorithm that will accurately match fluorescent images to the most likely cell types and/or to present the algorithm as part of a user-friendly tool like [MapMyCells](https://portal.brain-map.org/atlases-and-data/bkp/mapmycells).*** Although images span the whole brain, this challenge is focused on defining cell types in primary visual cortex (VISp).

 ![image](workflow.png)